liesenf/andreasliesenfeld.github.io/README.md

 <br />

 <b>Research:</b> <br>
-My main research interest is the study of human-human and human-technology interaction, combining qualitative approaches to the study of talk-in-interaction (conversation analysis and ethnomethodology) and speech technology design (dialog management, NLP and ASR for voice assistants).
-My work focuses on user experience evaluation, dialog management system design and speech recognition for non-lexical utterances.
+My main research interest is the study of human-human and human-technology interaction, combining qualitative approaches to the study of talk-in-interaction (conversation analysis and ethnomethodology) and speech technology (system design, dialog management, NLP and ASR for voice assistants).
+My current work focuses on user experience evaluation, dialog management system design and speech recognition for non-lexical utterances.
 In my early-career research I have conducted linguistic fieldwork in different parts of Asia and built a video corpus of Malaysian Cantonese.
 I also work as a conversation design consultant and currently write a book in this area.<br />

 <br />